 The story will start with young story teller Liam O Flaithearta on the island.
 The story will be told person to person over the telephone, recorded by Connemara Community Radio, As it traverses countries, it will undergo many translations.
 As language is characterised by landscape and culture, it is anticipated that changes will occur in the story, and that elements will be lost or altered in translation.

 The story will be a universal, archetypal story, with the ability to hold meaning through travel and alternative locations, but with local detail which will be subject to change and influences.
 A good story teller in every stop over will ensure that the story is kept living and full of detail.

-The drawing will be charcoal on a paper chosen for its durability and ability to withstand multiple ‘erasings’ and re-drawings.
-An artist will be identified to start the drawing, which will bear a relation to the story, taking its inspiration from that story, but not necessarily being narrative in nature or explicitly representational.
+The drawing will start with artist Sean O Flaithearta and will be passed via email, from one artist to another.
+Every time an artist or participant makes a small change to the drawing, that change is photographed and the image uploaded on to the timeline of a gradually evolving stop-motion animated film.
 It may happen that over the course of the journey, artists and people will add collage or other elements.
 There will be room for creative expression within a process which is curated over time ensuring dynamic change and development in the drawing.

 Both the original drawing and story will disappear, being replaced by transformed versions of themselves.